-The variable compensation that can be allocated to an employee is paid over a multi-year period.
+The variable salary that can be allocated to an employee is paid over a multi-year period.
 The cost of each year's variable salary, however, will be booked in its entirety in the year in which the compensation was earned.
 With regard to the costs for proposed option programmes, refer to the Board's proposal regarding call options and synthetic options.
+Pension benefits are generally paid in accordance with the ITP Plan.
+In the event of pension benefits which deviate from the ITP Plan defined premium pension benefits are applied.

 The Board shall be entitled to deviate from these guidelines if special circumstances should prevail.

-Variable compensation does not fall due until certain conditions regarding return on the company's equity have been met.
-For 2010, the requirement for payment of variable compensation was that consolidated profit before tax, adjusted for minority effects in minority-owned subsidiaries shall correspond to at least 8% of opening equity.
-A ceiling was stipulated at a total of SEK 100m in variable compensation, which falls due in the event of adjusted profit before tax of 32% of opening equity.
+Variable salary does not fall due until certain conditions regarding return on the company's equity have been met.
+For 2011, the requirement for payment of variable compensation was that consolidated profit before tax, adjusted for minority effects in minority-owned subsidiaries shall correspond to at least 8% of opening equity.
+A ceiling was stipulated at a total of SEK 125m in variable compensation, which falls due in the event of adjusted profit before tax of 32% of opening equity.
 An earnings bank for the result that forms the basis for calculation of variable compensation is applied.
 This means that earnings which in a certain year exceed the 32% ceiling are transferred to the next year and increase the earnings on which compensation is calculated.
 Earnings that are less than the threshold amount of 8% are also transferred and charged against earnings on which compensation is based in the following year.